aichasarr/pov-mongodb-spark-connector/README.md

 * Computation of an aggregation pipeline with $lookup and $search operators
 * Computation of SQL against MongoDB Data

 This proof shows how easy it is to integrate MongoDB data within your Spark application.
 For more information on the Spark Connector check out the [online documentation](https://docs.mongodb.com/spark-connector/master/).
-The MongoDB Connector for Spark is [open source](https://github.com/mongodb/mongo-spark) under the Apache license, comments/pull requests are encouraged and welcomed.